Almost without question, there is a “character” on every team in the National Football League.

 Needless to say, coach Mike Ditka was not impressed with his rookie.

-However, McMahon started right away as a rookie.
+Despite his poor initial impression with the coaching staff McMahon started right away as a rookie.

 1982 – Rookie Quarterback Jim McMahon alone sign “Papa Bear” George Halas. #ChicagoHistory #Bears #BearDown #BearsFootball #NFL #80s #Chicago #Throwback #Flashback #SundayFunday #ChicagoBears #DaBears #PicOfTheDay #October #GoodOldDays #GloryDays #BearsNation pic.twitter.com/vRceBYWIPs